We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Height: 11.5 to 12.5 inches

 The Purple Hybrid Premier mattress is touted for supporting all your pressure points as you sleep.
-The brand’s cooling, flexible gel grid is said to be more comfortable in the long-term compared to a foam mattress.
+The brand’s cooling, flexible gel grid is said to be more comfortable in the long term compared to a foam mattress.

-Additionally, this mattress allows you to select between 3 or 4 inches of grid as part of the design.
+Additionally, this mattress allows you to select between 3 or 4 inches of its signature grid as part of the design.
 The company recommends the larger grid size if you are a side sleeper or if you have more weight.

 While many reviewers say the mattress helps them sleep better, some mention that the Purple Hybrid Premier caused back discomfort as they tried to get used to the grid.